ArthurClemens/polythene/button/button.md

 ```

 ## Variations

 - Buttons can be flat or raised.
 Using `raised` without specifying `z` gives the button a default shadow.
 - The hover effect can be hidden with `wash: false`.
 - The ripple effect on click can be hidden with `ink: false`.
 - No icon in button, as this is not part of the Material Design guidelines; use [icon Button](#icon-button) instead

+## Mobile taps

+To remove the tap delay on mobile it is advisable to use [Fastclick](https://github.com/ftlabs/fastclick) or similar.

 ## Options